Wang Zongfang and Wang Zongwei: Hengyang shootings

 At around 10:45, the brothers were running through the adjoining busy pedestrian street and having left behind their bike near the alley, the brothers mugged a married couple, Zhang Yeliang and Li Ruiling, who worked for Hengyang Electric Power Company and were riding bicycles to visit an aunt.
 Their teenage daughter Zhang Xiaoqin attempted to prevent the theft of her mother's bike by clinging onto the frame, for which Wang Zongfang fired two gunshots at her, grazing the girl's ear and shoe.
 Seeing his daughter fall to the ground, Zhang Yeliang lunged at the attackers and was shot in the chest by Wang Zongwei.
 Li Ruiling then fought with Wang Zongfang, grabbing onto a bag in his hands, in hopes that police could use it to help identify the men.
 Wang Zongwei shot Li during the struggle, just as she managed to snatch away the bag, with her right hand outstretched in defence.
 The bullet passed through the arm and shattered part of Li's lower jaw.
 With Zhang Yeliang dead and his wife and daughter injured, the Wang brothers took the parents' bikes and fled.
 It was later discovered that the bag taken by Li Ruiling contained 36 rounds of ammo and five hand grenades.

 Having witnessed the shooting from afar, worker Liu Chongyang and militiaman Fu Yuehua followed the Wang brothers on their own bicycles.
 Fu lost his balance from the frantic pursuit, while Liu was shot in the waist by Wang Zongwei.
 5,000 officers were deployed to surveil all roads out of town and search various entertainment venues for any signs of the brothers.
-The Wang brothers were able to circumvent the heavy police presence by stowing away on a train at the nearby railway station, jumping off at Chashan'ao station just outside of Hengyang.
+The Wang brothers were able to circumvent the heavy police presence by stowing away on a train at the nearby railway station, jumping off at Chashan'ao railway station just outside of Hengyang.
 At 11:00, they briefly went to a house to ask for water, but disappeared not long after.